-The typography you choose should be functionable, legible, readable, and accessible – meaning stray away from overly stylistic fonts that require strain to read and lead your user to click on a wrong button.
+The typography you choose should be functional, legible, readable, and accessible – meaning stray away from overly stylistic fonts that require strain to read and lead your user to click the wrong button.
 You must also ask yourself if the typeface you choose is web browser compatible, such as Google fonts.

 How you use typography and layout is an art form in itself.
-What many people often forget is how important typography is in relaying your message, and what’s more, how it paints a picture of your brand’s overall personality and aesthetic.
+Many often forget how important typography is in relaying your message and, what’s more, how it paints a picture of your brand’s overall personality and aesthetic.

-Valuable tips to keep in mind when choosing the type of typography used in your brand’s messaging:
+Valuable tips to keep in mind when choosing the type of typography used in your brand’s message:

-- A poor selection of fonts can transmit chaos and push the audience away, while a difficult to read font is a major communication barrier.
+- A poor selection of fonts can transmit chaos and push the audience away, while a difficult-to-read font is a significant communication barrier.

 - Great typography selection is in tune with the brand messaging and tone —it sets the ground for what the brand wants you to think of it and allows people to connect better with your intentions.

 - Serif typography communicates a serious, traditional tone.
-It can communicate elegance, craft and attention to detail.
+It can convey elegance, craft, and attention to detail.

-- San Serif fonts give a modern look, and is ideal when communicating about technology, innovation and straightforwardness.
+- San Serif fonts give a modern look and are ideal when communicating technology, innovation, and straightforwardness.

-- Sharp and angled typefaces speak of speed, and a go-against-the-tide vibes.
+- Sharp and angled typefaces speak of speed and go-against-the-tide vibes.

 - Thin typography speaks of sophistication and exclusivity.

-- Very bold typefaces mean strong character and firm point of view.
+- Very bold typefaces mean strong character and a firm point of view.

-Not only should a designer take into consideration the font style, size, and alignment but also must think about the leading used (the space between adjacent lines of type), and the Kerning (the process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result).
-Most importantly, the typography you use on your website and social media content should be clear, easy to read, and user friendly.
+Not only should a designer consider the font style, size, and alignment, but they also must think about the leading used (the space between adjacent lines of type).
+The designer should also consider the Kerning (the process of adjusting the spacing between characters in a proportional font, usually to achieve a visually pleasing result).
+Most importantly, the typography you use on your website, and social media content should be straightforward, easy to read, and user-friendly.

-In conclusion, choosing the right typeface to represent your brand in your website and social contents can be overwhelming.
-With so many styles and fonts to choose from, the right decision depends on more than just visual aesthetics, but on the personality you are trying to create for your brand and its message.
+In conclusion, choosing the right typeface to represent your brand on your website and social content can be overwhelming.
+With so many styles and fonts to choose from, the right decision depends on more than just visual aesthetics, the personality you are trying to create for your brand, and its message.

-If you’re looking to create a new website, interface or social content for your brand, but don’t know where to start, our creative team at DuartePino are here to help you take the next steps in creating the perfect brand aesthetic through personalized typography that stays consistent in all of your internal and external communications and content.
+Suppose you’re looking to create a new website, interface, or social content for your brand but don’t know where to start.
+In that case, our creative team at DuartePino is here to help you take the following steps in creating the perfect brand aesthetic through personalized typography that stays consistent in all of your internal and external communications and content.